wkumari/draft-wkumari-dhc-capport/README.md

    device and agree to an acceptable use policy and / or provide billing information before they can access the Internet.

-   In order to present the user with the captive portal web page, many devices perform DNS and / or HTTP and / or IP hijacks.
-In addition to being kludgy hacks, these techniques resemble attacks that DNSSEC and TLS are intended to protect against.
-In an attempt to discourage the deliberate subversion of basic security tools, this document describes a DHCP option (Captive-Portal) and an IPv6 Router Advertisement (RA) extension that informs clients that they are behind a captive portal device, and how to contact it.
+   Many devices perform DNS, HHTP, and / or IP hijacks in order to present the user with the captive portal web page.
+These kludgy workarounds and techniques resemble attacks that DNSSEC and TLS are intended to protect against.
+This document describes a DHCP option (Captive Portal) and an IPv6 Router Advertisement (RA) extension that informs clients that they are behind a captive portal device and how to contact it.

-Kumari, et al.            Expires June 25, 2015                 [Page 2]

-Internet-Draft             DHCP Captive-Portal             December 2014

    This document neither condones nor condemns the use of captive portals; instead, it recognises that their apparent necessity, and attempts to improve the user experience.

-   The technique described in this document mainly improve the user experience when first connecting to a network behind a captive portal.
-It may also help if the captive portal access times out after connecting, but this is less reliable.
+Kumari, et al.            Expires July 30, 2015                 [Page 2]

+Internet-Draft             DHCP Captive-Portal              January 2015

 1.1.
 Requirements notation